fancywales/rustlings/README.md

+Hi, I am fancywales, and this repo contains my solutions to the Rustlings exercises.
+I forked this repo on 07/31/2022, so the exercises are current as of that date.

+Feel free to reach out to me with questions about my solutions!
+I'm new to rust too but happy to learn together!

+Below is the README for the Original Repo :D

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!